TSaiyasaswini/Netflix-clone/README.md

 1. Responsive design compatible with all devices
 2. Home page with movie banners and categories
-3. Movie trailers using YouTube API (if implemented)
+3. Movie trailers using YouTube API
-4. User authentication (optional feature)
+4. User authentication
 5. Dark mode similar to Netflix

 Technologies Used